Shivmalge/Virat-Kohli-Performance-Analysis/README.md

 ## So this is how I have analyzed the performance of Virat Kohli in ODI(as per available data).

 ## Summary:
-### 1. Virat Kohli scored 100 or very close to it.
+### 1. Virat Kohli scored over 100 or very close to it.
 ### 2. Best Batting position for Virat Kohli in ODI could be Third position.
 ### 3. He scored most of the centuries while batting second innings.
 ### 4. He dissmised most of the caught wicket(kipper or fielder).